ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 and CPU cycles to account for finite-field arithmetic during input-validation.
 The increased work from verifying inputs decreases the throughput of the system or the inputs processed per unit time.
-Throughput is related to the verification circuit's complexity and the available compute-time to each aggregator.
+Throughput is related to the verification circuit's complexity and the available compute-time to each Aggregator.

 Applications that utilize proofs with a large number of multiplication gates or a high frequency of inputs may need to limit inputs into the system to meet